-The District's total EAV for the 2015 Levy (collected in 2016) was \$1,221,136,659 which was a decrease of \$41,438,572 from the prior year's EAV of \$1,262,575,231.
+The District's total EAV for the 2015 Levy (collected in 2015) was \$XXXX which was an increase of \$XXXX from the prior year's EAV of \$1,262,575,231.

 Of the previously mentioned tax supported funds, only the Special Recreation Fund and the Debt Service Fund are excluded from the limiting calculation.
 Prior to 2010 the Debt Service Fund was also excluded from receiving the CPI increase and moreover was limited based on a dollar amount of \$2,735,000 which is the same debt service levy used in 1994.
 The same law that imposed the limiting calculation also imposed the dollar limitation on the debt levy.
 This law however was changed, and the District now receives the CPI growth on it as well.